nwatanbe/enzymenet/README.md

 Up to 4,000 sequences are predicted in about 10 minutes at one time.

 ## Candidate enzyme prioritization
+Sample search file: /Downloaded_directory_path/enzymenet/data/select_samples_for_vec_search.fasta
+Sample reference file: /Downloaded_directory_path/enzymenet/data/select_samples_for_vec_ref.fasta
 EnzymeNet is run for selection of enzyme candidates, by the following command:
-Search file sample: /Downloaded_directory_path/enzymenet/data/select_samples_for_ec_predict.fasta)
 ./test_vv.sh

+The following results are output into"/Downloaded_directory_path/enzymenet/result/vectorize_visualize/":
+●	Enzyme candidate ranking and similarity score results
+●	Figure showing enzyme candidates and reference data

 # 4. Instructions for use
+## Enzyme function prediction
-When you want to change input file, you should change "select_samples_for_ec_predict.fasta" into "new file name" in "/Downloaded_directory_path/enzymenet/script/test_ec.sh".
+When you want to change input file, you should change it into new file name in "/Downloaded_directory_path/enzymenet/script/test_ec.sh".
-You have to include FASTA file in "/Downloaded_directory_path/enzymenet/data/" Run time depends on the dataset size.
+You have to include FASTA file in "/Downloaded_directory_path/enzymenet/data/"

+## Candidate enzyme prioritization
+When you want to change 2 input files, you should change them into new file names in "/Downloaded_directory_path/enzymenet/script/test_vv.sh".
+You have to include 2 FASTA files in "/Downloaded_directory_path/enzymenet/data/"

+Run time depends on the dataset size.
 # 5. License
 This software is released under the MIT License, according to LICENSE.txt.